Modern Driveline brings your 1979-93 Mustang into the 21st Century with crispy T-56 Magnum smoothness and performance

 - Countershaft: Radically bolstered one-piece countershaft, which resists distortion.
 What’s more, it sports larger bearings in critical support areas for greater stability than ever before.

 - Input Shaft: New and improved input shaft provides significant strength as the T-56 Magnum’s first line of defense against failure.
 You get a thicker 26-spline shaft with longer splines to accommodate today’s twin-disc clutches not to mention more material throughout.
-TREMEC also give you a larger input shaft bearing for greater support in front.
+TREMEC also gives you a larger input shaft bearing for greater support in front.
 Ford 10-spline shafts will not be available.
 Synchronizers: Because the Magnum has wider gears it also gets new high-tech synchronizers with cutting edge technology.
 These guys are considerably narrower than the old T-56 synchronizers featuring fine pitch tooth angles to effectively decrease the amount of travel necessary for proper engagement.
 Spring-loaded ball-type inserts reduce friction, which reduces shift effort.

 - Shift Forks: You couldn’t imagine a redesigned T-56 without redesigned shift forks featuring shift keys to virtually eliminate the chance of bent shift forks.
 This keeps shift forks on course without any chance of deflection and failure.

 - Retainers: When TREMEC completely redesigned the T-56 it took a close look at retainers and fasteners.
-Instead of the time worn snap ring, TREMEC went to a new split ring retainer design that will handle greater thrust loads and allow for tighter tolerances.
+Instead of the time-worn snap ring, TREMEC went to a new split ring retainer design that will handle greater thrust loads and allow for tighter tolerances.

 - Main Case: Though the T-56 Magnum looks similar to the old T-56, it is not the same transmission case by any stretch of the imagination.
-There’s more beef in this case not to mention changes in dimension that make it a far better case.
+There’s more beef in this case not to mention changes in the dimension that make it a far better case.
 It can handle greater loads than the original T-56.

 Real Beef — And Lifetime Tech Support